 In the next step, you need to set “Which email features do you want to enable?”
 By default, the Improved Email Deliverability and Email Error Tracking settings will be enabled, but you can optionally choose to enable email logs at this step as well.
 Here you will notice you require a WP Mail SMTP Pro plan to enable Email Logs on your WordPress website, I already told you at the beginning of this guide, you can get the WP Mail SMTP Pro plan directly from their WP Mail SMTP Official website, also remember you will get a $50 off on any plans.

-Once you purchase a WP Mail SMTP Pro or later plan you can now enable the Email Logs, just click the circle and enable it, click Save and Continue button.
+Once you purchase a WP Mail SMTP Pro or later plan you can now enable the Email Logs, just click the circle and enable it, and click the Save and Continue button.

 In the next step, you will see “Help Improve WP Mail SMTP + Smart Recommendations” but this step is optional, you can skip this step.
 On the next screen, you need to insert your license key to unlock automatic plugin updates.
 If you have your license key on hand, you can paste it into this field and click the Verify License Key button to automatically activate your license.